 For purchases that exceed $500, nearly 90% of below prime consumers say flexible payment options are important.
 Not because they want to overspend, but because spreading payments over time can make necessary purchases manageable without derailing the rest of the budget.

-These numbers reflect the reality of covering essential needs when cash flow is tight, not impulse spending.
+These numbers reflect the reality of covering essential needs when cash flow is tight and paying the purchase price upfront is not realistic, not impulse spending.

 Relief, Not Recklessness

-Public conversations often frame flexible payment solutions as risky or harmful, especially for below prime consumers.
+Public conversations sometimes frame flexible payment solutions as risky or harmful, especially for below prime consumers.
 But the experience of people using these tools tells a different story.

 Knowing there’s a way to manage an essential expense without draining an account or missing another bill can take some of the pressure off.
 It creates breathing room.
 It helps people stay on track rather than fall behind.